briandconnelly/nicheconstruct/paper/02_methods.md

 Populations are composed of $N^2$ patches arranged as an $N \times N$ lattice, where each patch can support a subpopulation.
 After mutation, individuals emigrate to an adjacent patch with probability $m$.
-During each migration event, a single destination patch is randomly chosen with uniform probability from each source patch's Moore neighborhood, which is composed of the nearest 8 patches on the lattice.
+During each migration event, a single destination patch is randomly chosen from each source patch's Moore neighborhood, which is composed of the nearest 8 patches on the lattice.
 Because the population lattice has boundaries, patches located on the periphery have smaller neighborhoods.